stctheproducer/docker-containers/README.md

 > `mkcert` is a simple tool for making locally-trusted development certificates.
 It requires no configuration.

-Installation, and instructions on setting up can be found on [this GitHub repository][mkcert-github].
+Installation, and instructions on setting up can be found at [this GitHub repository][mkcert-github].

 I created a bash script to help with using `mkcert` once you have it installed for the sole purpose of creating SSL certificates.
 It's available in this repository [here][generate-sh].
 The script itself is heavily commented and can be used to install and create a domain certificate all at once.

 I'd encourage you to get familiar with the script and ultimately read through the [`mkcert` repository][mkcert-github] documentation to have a thorough understanding of how to utilize this tool.
 I will, however, show you how I use it below.

 ```bash
 mkcert -install # to create a new local CA